Photonsters/anycubic-photon-docs/FAQ.md

 Yes, as long as it's kept away from light, it's safe to leave it for long periods of time.

 ### Can I leave my finished prints hanging on the build plate in the printer overnight?
 Yes, you can leave finished prints for as long as you need before removing and post processing.
-Just like leaving resin in the vat
+Just like leaving resin in the vat.

 ### I hear a strange faint knock or a suction/sticking sound everytime the plate lifts.
 Is this normal?
 It's completely normal.
 It's a good sign that your print is sticking to the build plate and that the layers are releasing from the FEP film.